Aninstance/zws-wordpress-contacts-database/readme.txt

 == Future development roadmap ==

 * Add facility for administrators to DELETE from the database.
-* Add facility for administrators to access a contact's record by submitting name.
+* Add facility for administrators to access a contact's record by submitting a phone number or email address.
 * Add feature to allow contacts to modify their own stored data.
 This would necessitate creating a password at sign-up.
 * Add function to email administrators when new contacts register.
 * All selection of country, to extend functionality to other countries besides the UK; e.g. USA zipcodes, then lock down to country specific searches.